-Greg is a philosopher, political scientist and social scientist; a graduate of London School of Economics (philosophy of science, MSc.), Maastricht University (social sciences, MA.), Jagiellonian University (philosophy, MA.) and Tischner European University (international relations, BA.).
-Within his PhD at Jagiellonian University he focuses on comparative civilizations and organizational complexity.
+Greg is a philosopher, political scientist and social scientist; he holds a PhD from Jagiellonian University (philosophy) with a focus on comparative civilizations and organizational complexity; he is also a graduate of London School of Economics (philosophy of science, MSc.), Maastricht University (social sciences, MA.), Jagiellonian University (philosophy, MA.) and Tischner European University (international relations, BA.).

-In 2016 together with Piotr Arak he created State Power Index, a balanced, index of state power (1991-2016) that measures national capabilties of all coutries in the world in 7 dimensions as diverse as economics, culture, militarisation or geography.
+In 2016, together with Piotr Arak he created State Power Index, the first index of state power that measures both soft power and hard power between 1991 and 2016.
+The index grasps national capabilties of all coutries in the world in 7 dimensions as diverse as economics, culture, diplomacy, militarisation or geography.

 If you have a valuable contribution related to neomedievalism in English, please send it to greglewicki [at] alumni.lse.ac.uk.